4nd2in/edu/pages/LPI Essentials.md

 	- #### 5.
 Explain three major advantages of cloud computing.
 		- The end user does not need a powerful machine
 		- Maintenance by cloud provider
+	- #### 6.
+Considering cost and performance, which distributions are mostly suitable for a business that aims to reduce licensing costs, while keeping performance at its highest?
+Explain why.
+		- To reduce licensing costs, choosing an